Skip to main content

 Arguments

 • cache_images: Whether to cache images in the file system.
-Defaults to True.
+Defaults to False.
 This is ignored if fast_load is True.

-• data_cache: A DataPersister instance to use if data caching is desired.
+• data_cache: A DataPersister instance to use for data caching.

 • ignore_cols: Column/list of columns to be ignored from the data.
 Defaults to None.